 Ray is a practicing GP and completed his specialist training in General Practice after graduating from UCD in 1988.
 After completing his MICGP and MRCGP from 1992-99 he worked in Australia both with the Royal Flying Doctor Service and the University of Western Australia where he completed an MBA and attained Fellowship from the Australian College of Rural and Remote Medicine.

 On his return to Ireland in 2000, he established Locumotion.
 Then in 2003, he co-founded Centric Health.
-He is a Board member and member of the Executive Management Team at Centric Health while continuing to lead Locumotion.
-Ray is also a member of the Board of ORBIS Ireland.
+He is a Board member and member of the Executive Management Team at Centric Health.

 Aodha O'Connor -CFO

 Aodha joined the Board in 2017 having joined Centric Health in 2016 as CFO.
 Prior to joining Centric Health, Aodha was CFO in TV3 Television Networks Ltd having held senior finance roles in eircom Ltd and Meteor Mobile Communications Ltd.

 Aodha has extensive experience of working at a senior level in organisations and working closely with key stakeholders including banks and shareholders.
 Aodha has been involved in a number of significant corporate transactions during his career including disposals and acquisitions of companies and fund raising of both debt and equity.
 Aodha trained in PricewaterhouseCoopers and is a Fellow of the Institute of Chartered Accountants in Ireland.

 He attended University College Dublin (UCD) and holds a Bachelor of Commerce degree (Honours) and Masters in Accounting (Honours) both from UCD.
 Aodha also completed a Strategic Leadership course in Stanford University.